Instruct Eric

 Featured Commercial Litigation cases

-Acting as sole counsel for a drinks company in relation to an invoice dispute with a former logistics partner.
+Acting as sole counsel for a drinks company in relation to a dispute concerning allegedly unpaid invoices.

 Acting as sole counsel for a digital marketing agency in relation to a dispute concerning the alleged misapplication of advertising funds.